Mountains Beyond Mountains: Summary

-In 1995 MDR-TB claimed the life of a close friend known as Father Jack, in Lima, Peru.
-PIH co-founder Dr. Jim Kim convinces Farmer to extend PIH into Peru, where they fight against the rigid orders of the DOTS program.
-This was regulated by the World Health Organization, and largely supported financially by an American benefactor, Thomas J. White.
+In 1995, multidrug-resistant tuberculosis (MDR TB) claimed the life of a close friend known as Father Jack, in Lima, Peru.
+PIH co-founder Dr. Jim Kim convinces Farmer to extend PIH into Peru, where they fight against the rigid orders of the "directly observed treatment, short-course" (DOTS) program, which was promoted by the World Health Organization.
+PIH's efforts, largely supported financially by an American benefactor named Thomas J. White, led to the development of the "DOTS-plus" program for MDR TB.
+In 1996, Farmer married a Haitian medical anthropologist and community health specialist named Didi Bertrand.